 Recording refers to the registration of the change in ownership of a house or the sale of a property in the public record.
 It also records mortgages and other liens against the home.

 The county usually charges the recording fee.
-In Oklahoma, it costs approximately $46-$50.
-Every additional page over a four-document limit has a separate charge that varies.
-This cost is paid for by the seller.
+In Oklahoma, it costs approximately $18 for the first page.
+Every additional page costs $2.

 Understanding the Types of Title Insurance Policies in Oklahoma

 Title policies are of two types: owner’s title insurance and lender’s title insurance.

 1. Owner’s Title Insurance

 Homeowner’s title policy helps protect the buyer from future vulnerabilities that may befall them due to a defective title.
 It covers problems like:

 If someone raises a claim to the property, the title insurer will bear the costs of legal representation.
 Further, they will reimburse the required amount up to the policy limit in case any damages are awarded in the lawsuit.

 How Much is Owner’s Title Insurance in Oklahoma?

 The premium for an owner’s title policy in Oklahoma is paid just once.
 However, certain factors determine its cost: